Riverscapes/gcd/docs/index.md

 ### Note on Terminology

 **DoD** is an acronym for DEM (digital elevation model) of Difference (not [Department of Defense](https://www.defense.gov/)).
 DoDs are derived from repeat topographic surveys and used in change detection studies and [morphological sediment budgeting](http://www.joewheaton.org/Home/research/projects-1/morphological-sediment-budgeting).
-We use **GCD** to mean geomorphic change detection, not [Glen Cannyon Dam](https://www.usbr.gov/uc/rm/crsp/gc/).
+We use **GCD** to mean geomorphic change detection, not [Glen Canyon Dam](https://www.usbr.gov/uc/rm/crsp/gc/).